 Thus, re-globalization might end up accelerating the demise of the American Century.

 If you look at all the disruptions to globalization, they all come from one country: America.
 It’s the Empire of Chaos.

 Ironically, the US was the cheerleader of free trade and globalization from 1945 until about 2015.
 However, thanks to America’s predatory financial capitalism and endless wars, the US started losing its mojo.
 Then America decided to contain two of its rivals — Russia and China — who had gotten too prosperous, too fast.

 First, Russia’s GDP grew tenfold under Putin from 2001 to 2011.
 Thus, with color revolutions in Georgia and Ukraine, the US started creating problems for Putin.

-The “pivot to China” also started around this time.
+The “pivot to China” also started around 2011.
 The US placed THAAD missile defense system in Korea and started recruiting India to become the counter balance to China.
 However, all these were destructive actions.
-The US could have helped India become a manufacturing powerhouse, but selling weapons and creating wars is more lucrative.
+The US could have helped India become a manufacturing powerhouse, but selling weapons and creating wars are more lucrative.

 In 2014, China surpassed the US in PPP GDP.
 Then came Trump, Mr. Anti-globalism.
-But the US is run by bankers and military-intelligence complex.
+But the US is run by bankers and the military-industrial-intelligence complex.
 They care about conquest of nations, not manufacturing goods in America.

 These elites envision a fully globalized One World where they are the rulers.
-A few countries like Russia, China and Iran are threatening such Western hegemony — a.k.a the “rules-based international order.”
+However, a few countries like Russia, China and Iran are refusing to bow to Western hegemony — a.k.a the “rules-based international order.”
 This is why the world is in such a dangerous situation.